johnshin86/ssl-representations/README.md

 # SSL Representations

+Self-Supervised Learning := SSL

 This library implements many recent vision SSL methods, as well as uncertainty estimation methods built on top of these methods.
+Rather than aiming to implement every SSL method, the goal of this library is to focus on understanding conceptually new methods and focus on understanding their theory and rigorous application, as well as testing of the produced representation quality.

 Self-supervised learning in vision is an interplay of the augmentation policy, the inductive bias of the architecture, and the interactions across samples induced by the loss function (https://arxiv.org/abs/2302.02774).
+The optimal representations can be mapped to different spectral embedding methods (https://arxiv.org/abs/2205.11508), though this requires a "god's eye view" of the underlying similarity matrix.
+Contrastive and non-contrastive methods can be viewed through the lens of Gram and covariance matrices, respectively (https://arxiv.org/abs/2206.02574).

 The library was initially built from the facebook VICReg repo, but has been heavily modified.

 # Instructions on Use